seanthesheep/simple-firebase-components/readme.md

 ```<script src="dist/simple-firebase-components.js">```

-or include the npm hosted version
+or include the npm hosted version between the <head> tags of your HTML document

 ```<script src="https://unpkg.com/simple-firebase-components@latest/dist/simple-firebase-components.js">```

-create a new firebase project and include the api key and project id, as well as the name of the document you intend on creating or reading:
+create a new firebase project and copy the api key and project id.
+Include these in the component's properties, as well as the name of the document you intend on creating or reading:

 ```<!-- READ DATA -->